 TENACITY: Women in Jamestown and Early Virginia

-“TENACITY: Women in Jamestown and Early Virginia,” a special yearlong exhibition and 2019 Legacy Project opening November 10 at Jamestown Settlement, will explore captivating personal stories of the women in Jamestown and the early Virginia colony – women like Anne Burras Laydon, Cockacoeske and Angelo – and their tenacious spirit and impact on a fledgling society.
+“TENACITY: Women in Jamestown and Early Virginia,” a special yearlong exhibition on display November 10, 2018, to January 5, 2020, explored little-known, captivating personal stories of real women in Jamestown and the early Virginia colony – women like Anne Burras Laydon, Cockacoeske and Angelo – and their tenacious spirit and impact on a fledgling society.

-This story-driven special exhibition featured artifacts, images, interactives and primary sources – some on display in America for the first time – to examine the struggles women faced in the New World and their contributions, from the arrival of the first women in Virginia in 1608 and the Powhatan women they encountered to the arrival of the first documented African woman, Angelo, to arrive in Virginia in 1619, and the Virginia Company of London’s effort that same year to encourage the growth of the Jamestown colony by recruiting single English women.
-From women’s roles to women’s rights, the exhibition will connect issues of the 17th century and their relevance today.
+This story-driven special exhibition featured artifacts, images, interactives and primary sources – some on display in America for the first time – to examine the struggles women faced in the New World and their contributions.
+Visitors heard stories of the first English women in the Virginia colony beginning in 1608 and the Powhatan Indian women they encountered.
+Exhibits examined stories of the first documented African woman, Angelo, to arrive in Virginia in 1619, and the Virginia Company of London’s effort that same year to encourage the growth of the Jamestown colony by recruiting single English women.
+From women’s roles to women’s rights, the exhibition connected issues of the 17th century and their relevance today.

-A series of special programs, from public lectures to performances, will complement the special exhibition through January 5, 2020.
+A series of special programs, from public lectures to performances, complemented the special exhibition through January 5, 2020.
 Among them was the “Tenacious Women Lecture Series,” which featured speakers and influential scholars such as British historian and author Lucy Worsley, which ran through November 14, 2019.

 About Jamestown Settlement

 Jamestown Settlement explores the world of America’s first permanent English colony and the Powhatan Indian, English and west central African cultures that converged in the 17th century.
-Through comprehensive and immersive indoor exhibits and outdoor living-history experiences, discover life in the Jamestown colony and its first century as Virginia’s capital.
+Through comprehensive and immersive indoor exhibits and outdoor living-history experiences, the museum explores life in the Jamestown colony and its first century as Virginia’s capital.

-Open 9 a.m. to 5 p.m. daily (until 6 p.m.
-June 15-August 15), Jamestown Settlement is located on Route 31 just southwest of Williamsburg.
-Parking is free.
+Jamestown Settlement is located on Route 31 just southwest of Williamsburg.